 Many family day care carers have formal qualifications and all are offered induction training and ongoing professional development opportunities.
 A local coordination unit supports carers with training, resources and regular home visits and ensures that carers and their homes meet government standards.
 The coordination unit also helps parents choose a suitable carer and is there to closely monitor children’s wellbeing, progress and learning while in family day care.
 The coordination unit can also manage relief care if a family’s usual carer is unwell or plans to take leave.

 A carer can look after a limited number of children:

 This small number allows for more individual care in a home environment.
 As there are only a few children the spread of germs is generally less than in a childcare centre.

 A benefit of family day care is, depending on your particular carer, you can arrange flexible hours including overnight stays, weekend care, after school hours, part time and holiday care.
 This is useful for those mums and dads who work shift work.

-Financial support is available to families using approved family day care providers through the Child Care Benefit and the Child care Tax Rebate.
-(New Zealand residents should contact Work and Income for further information).
+Financial support is available to families using approved family day care providers through the Child Care Subsidy.
+(New Zealand residents are eligible for the Childcare Subsidy.
+Check the NZ Government’s Work and Income for further information.

 Carers are visited regularly by trained fieldworkers who run additional play sessions and offer toy library services to ensure that children have a variety of stimulating play experiences.

 Long Day Care centres are facilities that are operated by either private or government bodies and provide care that covers the normal working day for parents.
 Hours of operation broadly fall into 7.30am to around 6pm (of course each centre will have its own business hours) and most are open 10 hours per day Monday to Friday.
-They must be licensed by the Department Of Family and Community Services to operate.
+They must be licensed to operate.

 Childcare places seem to be few and far between and you may need to place your name on a number of waiting lists (which can be quite long) and this will normally incur a waitlist fee.